mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 	homePageForUser.recover {
 	  case e: ServiceUnavailableException => DefaultHomePage
 	}
+  homepage match {
+    case Success(_) =>
+      homepage
+    case Failure(e: ServiceUnavailableException) =>
+      DefaultHomePage
+    case Failure(e) =>
+      homepage
   }
+}
 {% endhighlight %}

+As with the previous version we pattern match on the result of the for comprehension.
+We go through the same cases.
+Only in the case of the `ServiceUnavailableException` we return something different by providing a fallback.
-Here we do not use pattern matching as `Try` offers the very convenient `recover` method.
-We provide a `PartialFunction`, which matches on the `Exception` and provides a fallback value.
-Therefore we don't have to do the more cumbersome pattern matching as in the previous version.
+With `Try` we could actually write in a shorter way by replacing the pattern matching with the very convenient `recover` method.
+We provide a `PartialFunction` to this method, which matches on the `Exception` and provides a fallback value.
+This fallback is only used if the `Try` represents a `Failure` and if the case matches.

+{% highlight scala %}
+homePageForUser.recover {
+  case e: ServiceUnavailableException => DefaultHomePage }
+{% endhighlight %}

 So far this does look like as if the `Try` is not as good as the `Either`.
 It is <u>not</u> communicating the possible Errors.
 It justs offers the handy `recover` method, which makes our code shorter.
 But we have to be more precise before coming to a conclusion.
 If we deal with **expected errors** the `Either` is indeed a better choice.
 But we as programmers often deal with **UNexpected errors**.
 My code is only rarely perfect and the same is most often true when dealing with code from others.
 In this case the `Try` will show its strengths.

+### Dealing with unexpected errors

 The attentive reader might have spotted a small weird thing in the example code.
 The model `User` does have an attribute id of type `Long`.
-But our methods `authenticate` and `homePageForUser` actually declare it as a `String`.Let's try what happens when we try both variants in a REPL?
-Let's try the either based version first:
+But our methods `authenticate` and `homePageForUser` actually declare it as a `String`.
+Does the method perform a conversion of the `String` into a `Long`?
+Let's try what happens when we try both variants in a REPL.
+We start with `Either` one first:

 {% highlight scala %}
 // import our Either based example code